Back to GANs Hub

 Training Dynamics and Nash Equilibrium

-GAN training alternates between updating $D$ and updating $G$.
-In game theory, the solution to a minimax game is a Nash equilibrium --- a state where neither player can improve by unilaterally changing their strategy.
+Training alternates between updating $D$ and $G$.
+In game-theoretic terms, the solution is a Nash equilibrium --- neither player can improve by unilaterally changing strategy.

 Up Next